-Queenslander facades without verandas typically have limited roof overhangs.
+Queenslander facades without verandahs typically have limited roof overhangs.
 Instead, timber and sheet metal window hoods divert rain, provide shading, and release trapped rising hot air to further cool the inside of these homes.

 Iconic Queenslanders have timber-framed structures that are elevated above the ground on stumps.
 A raised house allows high-level breezes to be captured inside, and a cool pool of air to be trapped beneath the floor to help cool it from below.
 They also offer protection from termites and other pests, and allow for the natural flow of water in the event of excessive rain.

 The space below the floor is often high enough for a garage, storage or as an extra living area.
 Being constructed on stumps also means Queenslanders are highly adaptable in terms of lowering, raising, or reorientation of the house’s architecture.

 The majority of Queenslanders are made from timber, a material that is both abundant and cost-effective in Queensland.
 Timber also has excellent thermal properties that help to keep the home cool in summer and warm in winter.
 The primary structural element is timber framing, while walls, floors, and roofs are typically clad in timber boards or sheet materials.

 Queenslander homes, known for their unique architectural charm, can be seamlessly adapted to contemporary needs while preserving their original character.
 This process is as much about thoughtful updates as it is about valuing what has come before.
 Take, for example, incorporating energy-efficient appliances.
 We select pieces that not only reduce energy consumption but also blend aesthetically with the home’s classic elements.
 Similarly, decor updates are made with a nod to the present day, yet always paying homage to the historical charisma intrinsic to these homes.